mannaaaz/BookCourse.java/README.md

 (simple project..
 NOT SO BIG)

-Goal of the project:
+-Goal of the project:
-1- Create a Course with ID, Name.
+- Create a Course with ID, Name.
-2- Create a Book with Code, Title, Price.
+- Create a Book with Code, Title, Price.
-3- Create CourseBooks that have: A course, and Arraylist of books.
+- Create CourseBooks that have: A course, and Arraylist of books.
-4- Implement methods: addBook() - getMaxPrice() - displyBook().
+- Implement methods: addBook() - getMaxPrice() - displyBook().
-5- Test the CourseBooks by a Tester-Class: - CourseBooksTest-.
+- Test the CourseBooks by a Tester-Class: - CourseBooksTest-.

 - methods to describe:
 - addBook(): add a list of books to a specific CourseBook.